 Rio Center Stories: Pedro Rivera, Architect and GSAPP Professor

-We had the pleasure to talk with Pedro Rivera, Architect and GSAPP Professor.
-Pedro Rivera is an architect and urbanist whose work flows between design and research, with concentration in the relations among architecture, art and urban inequality.
+We had the pleasure to talk with professor Pedro Rivera.
+His work flows between design and research, with concentration in the relations among architecture, art and urban inequality.

 February 11, 2020

 ***This interview was conducted on February 5th.
 At that time, the COVID-19 situtation was still under control.
 Althought no Columbia student, faculty, or staff has been diagnosed with the disease, all Columbia business travel, both international and domestic, is now suspended for all affiliates due to the outbreak of the COVID-19.
 Pedro Rivera had a trip with his 12 students to the Amazon planned for March, but it had to be canceled for now, as a prevention measure.

 CGC Rio - Can you tell us a little about your professional journey?

 I graduated at UFRJ in 1997, when I moved to Belém do Pará, after my team won the competition for the requalification of the Ver-o-Peso Market.
 In 2008, I set up RUA Arquitetos, my current office, with Pedro Évora.
 With more than twenty years of experience, I have developed various projects ranging from urbanization and cultural facilities in favelas to art galleries and the headquarters of the Olympic golf course.
 I had work exhibited at MoMA, at the Carnegie Museum of Arts and at MAK, in Vienna, among others, and in the main architecture biennials in the world.
 Between 2010 and 2017, I was responsible for the implementation and directed Studio-X Rio, an initiative of GSAPP that became the main cultural center dedicated to the city's architecture and urbanism.
 In 2019, I became part of the GSAPP faculty as Adjunct Assistant Faculty.